clojure-emacs/inf-clojure/README.md

 <kbd>M-x package-refresh-contents</kbd>

+`inf-clojure-minor-mode` will be auto-enabled for Clojure source buffers after you do `M-x inf-clojure`.
+You can disable this behavior by setting `inf-clojure-auto-mode` to `nil`.

-Add the following to your Emacs config to enable `inf-clojure-minor-mode` for Clojure source buffers:
+You can also add the following to your Emacs config to enable `inf-clojure-minor-mode` for Clojure source buffers, regardless of whether there's an `inf-clojure` REPL running:

 ```emacs-lisp
 (add-hook 'clojure-mode-hook #'inf-clojure-minor-mode)